-Housing and dining facilities and procedures will be a bit different than usual under COVID-19 regulations.
+Housing and dining facilities and procedures may be a bit different than described below under COVID-19 regulations.
 We will provide you with detailed information via emails.

 Weather to Expect

 Friday Harbor is typically cool and cloudy; you should be prepared for rain any time of year, and a few days of snow during winter quarter.
 It is often colder here than people expect, especially at night and on the water—sometimes cold enough for hats and gloves even in summer.
 However, we do get warm (even hot), sunny days in spring, summer, and autumn.
 See average temperatures and rainfall.

 Once you’ve been accepted for the course or program and have confirmed that you are coming, you are guaranteed housing and a full meal plan at FHL.
 We will provide you with a link to a Student Housing and Dining Survey for you to fill out and submit, so you can let us know your preferences.

 Already have a Contract to Stay in UW Seattle Campus Housing (e.g. Dorms)?

 FHL housing is not associated with UW Housing and Food Services (HFS), and you will not pay for it through HFS (see How to Pay & Register for further details on payment for your FHL housing).
 If you have a contract to stay in housing on the UW Seattle campus during your term at FHL, you should cancel it as soon as possible after confirming your attendance at FHL.
 Because you are enrolling in the equivalent of a UW sponsored study abroad program or internship (for UW credit) that is located outside of commuting distance, you are exempt from paying the housing cancellation fee.